Mystic Timbers: The Shed

 Upon stopping on the brake run, a pre-recorded audio segment is heard.
 A security guard is heard saying, "Don't go in the shed.
 This is a restricted area."
 The audio loops several times and begins to glitch and skip, eventually changing to, "Go in the shed."
 The train proceeds slowly into the shed, which is only dimly-illuminated by flickering overhead lamps and fluorescent lights.
 After passing through the storage tracks, the train comes to a stop approximately where the shed crosses over the railroad once again.
 In this room, an assortment of saws, vines, leaves, a Coca-Cola vending machine, and other items left behind by workers are visible.
-A cassette player starts playing music from the 1980s until a loud screeching sound is heard.
+A cassette player starts playing one of four songs from the 1980s (Maneater by Hall & Oates, Total Eclipse of the Heart by Bonnie Tyler, Cars by Gary Numan, or Can't Take My Eyes Off You by Boys Town Gang) until a loud screeching sound is heard.
 Projection screens show one of three random creatures, followed by a 90° turn to the right as the train re-enters the station.